 Sky TV customers can sign up for BT Sport.
 But how much they pay depends on if they take their broadband from Sky or BT.
-Contact your provider for more information.
+Contact Sky for more information.

 I'm a Virgin Media TV customer and want BT Sport

 I'm a TalkTalk TV customer and want BT Sport

-BT Sport is available for all TalkTalk TV customers, including all BT Sport channels in standard definition.
+BT Sport is available for all TalkTalk TV customers as a monthly add-on.